 Tip #1: Carry along a Survival Kit

 As stated, camping is a potentially risky undertaking.
 Each time you go camping, you subject yourself to problems of all kinds.
 These include snake bites, injuries from rocks, invasion by third parties, and wild animals.
 To help you to mitigate these risks well, you want to carry along a survival kit.
-This contains items such as medication, sanitary pads, bandages, spotlight, emergency hotlines, and local maps.
+This contains items such as medication, sanitary pads, bandages, spotlight, an extra pair of boot, emergency hotlines, and local maps.

 Tip #2: Fix a Hand-washing Station

 Given that most campsites are ordinarily located in areas that are detached from populated areas, they are poorly serviced.
 They hardly contain sewage connections, mains electricity supply, and other installations that are crucial for proper hygiene.
 For this reason, you have to fix a hand washing station in place to ward off the likelihood of the outbreak of such hygiene-related diseases.